In online financial discussions, there are bears and bulls, boomsters and doomsters.

 So Amazon has to run hard just to keep up with expectations.
 It only takes one small stumble for Amazon to fail to keep up with the treadmill and the price to fall sharply.

-Now imagine a fat and unfit company walks over to the same treadmill.
+Now imagine an under-performing and unfit company walks over to the same treadmill.
 The analysts and investors set the speed low based on what they’ve seen of them in the past.
-The conveyor belt moves so slowly that it isn’t that hard for our overweight friend to keep up and even outperform the treadmill.
-That’s your value stock, that is.
-He may not look good, but in the short term, he’s just as likely to outperform Amazon.
-You can make a decent argument for tilting towards quality over the longer term.
-But over the short term its a coinflip.
+The conveyor belt moves so slowly that it isn’t that hard for our overweight company to keep up and even outperform the treadmill.

-The beauty of the market is that it’s a supercomputer that aggregates knowledge from millions of sources, updated in real time.
+So the stock market is a supercomputer that aggregates knowledge from millions of sources and updates in real time.
 Prices are are formed by millions of people with different information and opinions.
 All have skin in the game; they are backing those opinions up with real money: people’s hard-earned savings.
-By investing in a global equity tracker fund, you can “piggy-back” off the power of this supercomputer.
+By investing in a global equities tracker fund, you can “piggy-back” off the power of this supercomputer.

 What if you want to try to maximise returns and beat the competition?
 Well, there are 3 sources of potential competitive advantage (known as edge) when investing in the stock market.